Claude Connector Authentication: How OAuth Works and When You Need It (May 2026)

 When you add a custom connector in Claude Settings, auth is optional.
 You can add a connector with just an MCP server URL for development and testing.

-If your MCP server needs to protect its endpoints with OAuth, add it in the advanced settings:
+If your MCP server needs to protect its endpoints with OAuth:

-- Click the + icon and choose Add custom connector.
+- Click + and choose Add custom connector.

 - Enter your MCP server URL (e.g.,